What Is a Certified Compensation Professional?

 All certified compensation professionals require their CCP designation, administered by the WorldatWork Society of Certified Professionals - a professional organization for human resource employees.
 This demonstrates the individual's knowledge in how to design and implement effective compensation programs, adhering to legal and regulatory requirements, and communicating essential compensation information.

 Completing a CCP certificate program involves passing a series of exams, which touch upon topics such as total rewards management; job analysis, documentation, and evaluation; and accounting and finance.
 CCP certification costs can be determined by contacting WorldatWork for registration.

 There are no formal education requirements to pursue CCP certification; however, knowledge of compensation, performance-based pay, market pricing, variable pay and employee analysis, among other topics, is needed to pass the nine exams required to earn certification.
 These exams also cover total rewards management, accounting and compensation program regulations.
 Candidates have eight years to pass all of the exams and obtain certification.

-According to the BLS, overall employment of compensation and benefits managers was projected to increase by 3% from 2012-2022, which was significantly below average.
+According to the BLS, overall employment of compensation and benefits managers was projected to increase by 5% from 2016-2026, about as fast as the national average.
 Candidates with certification and a graduate degree, coupled with several years' experience, are forecast to have the best job opportunities.

 As of May 2018, compensation and benefits managers had a median annual salary of $121,010 per the BLS.